Coursemology/coursemology2/CONTRIBUTING.md

 ## Tests
 Run tests using `rake spec`.

+Try to group tests according to their purpose.
+Feature tests should be namespaced using colons for tidiness (e.g. `Courses: Users`)

 Write your tests to be as compartmentalised from other tests as possible.
 Compartmentalised tests are those that do not depend on any external state to run.
 This would allow tests to be run in parallel.